JackSzwergold/Writing/memories/A High Functioning Comedy Genius Enjoys the Bacchanal.md

 “Cool,” the person he was talking to said and then followed up by saying, “Hey!
 There’s Anne!”

 I had no idea who this “Anne” was but turned around and saw Anne herself.
-She looked like an indie/punk/D.I.Y. version of Velma from *Scooby Doo*—or Enid from *Ghost World*—which easilly describes about 70% of the indie/punk/D.I.Y. ladies out there.
+She looked like an indie/punk/D.I.Y. version of Velma from *Scooby Doo*—or Enid from *Ghost World*—which easily describes about 70% of the indie/punk/D.I.Y. ladies out there.

-She walked over and said “Hey!” to us all but was noticably a bit stiff.
+She walked over and said “Hey!” to us all but was noticeably a bit stiff.
 I soon found out she was a local zinester; meaning she put out a zine.
 And in this case the zine was called something like “Baby Food” so her zine hipster name was “Baby Food Anne.”

 We chatted for a bit and then I noticed something magical: Two people had gotten up from two chairs.
 So I went in sat down in one of them.